aquariumbio/pydent/docs/_sources/basics/getting_started.rst

     sample.items # new query here

-An important thing to note is that, while this make querying very convenient on the Python side of things, it is very easy to make many unncessary requets.
+An important thing to note is that, while this makes querying very convenient on the Python side of things, it is very easy to make many unncessary requests.
 For information on making efficient queries and generally how querying works, visit :doc:`querying`.

 Creating inventory